Call us now:

 - The Department of Employment to verify that the applicant’s professional activity does not fall under restricted occupations.

-Each agency must return its findings to the OSS within 20 working days from the date of receipt.
-Upon receipt of all such responses, the OSS is required to issue a final determination within seven 7 additional working days.
+Each agency must return its findings to the OSS within 20 working days.
+After receiving all responses, the OSS has seven additional working days to issue a final decision.

-If the applicant does not meet the legal requirements, the OSS shall issue a formal denial of qualification.
-If the criteria are met, the OSS shall issue a written qualification endorsement letter valid for 60 days.
-After that, the applicant will need to apply for the Smart Visa itself via the OSS, Royal Thai Embassy/Consulate, or Eastern Economic Corridor (EEC) Labour Administration Centre.
-The sum of all processing times shall not exceed 30 working days from the date of the receipt of the complete application.
+If the applicant fails to meet the requirements, the OSS will deny the qualification.
+If the criteria are met, the OSS will issue a qualification endorsement letter valid for 60 days.
+After that, the applicant must apply for the Smart Visa through the OSS, Royal Thai Embassy/Consulate, or Eastern Economic Corridor (EEC) Labour Administration Centre.
+The total processing time will not exceed 30 working days from the receipt of the complete application under the Thailand new visa rules in 2025.

 Legal rights and obligations

-When granted, the Smart Visa allows the holder to stay temporarily in Thailand for a maximum period of 2 years, as prescribed by the immigration commissioning authority.
-The Smart Visa holder is exempted from the requirement to obtain a work permit under the Royal Decree on Work Management of Foreigners B.E.
-2560 (2017), provided that the professional activity is within the scope previously certified and does not fall within any restricted professions under Thai labor law.
+When granted, the Smart Visa allows the holder to stay temporarily in Thailand for up to 2 years, as determined by the immigration authority.
+The holder is exempt from obtaining a work permit under the Royal Decree on Work Management of Foreigners B.E.
+2560 (2017), as long as the professional activity aligns with the certified scope and does not involve restricted professions under Thai labor law.

-The holder may be accompanied by lawful dependents, including spouse and legitimate children.
-The spouse may engage in lawful employment in Thailand, provided that such employment does not exceed the scope of employment granted to the principal Smart Visa holder.
+The holder may bring lawful dependents, including a spouse and legitimate children.
+The spouse can work legally in Thailand, as long as the employment remains within the scope granted to the Smart Visa holder.

-Smart Visa holders are under a continuing obligation to submit an annual status report to the Office of the Board of Investment, which shall include updated personal and professional information.
-Applications for renewal of residence must be submitted no less than 60 days prior to the expiry of the current visa.
+Smart Visa holders must submit an annual status report to the Office of the Board of Investment, including updated personal and professional information.
+To renew the visa, applications must be submitted at least 60 days before the current visa expires.

-Where the visa holder or any of it dependents intend to abandon the right to stay granted under this Smart Visa, they shall prepare a written statement to be filed with the OSS.
-The OSS will then initiate the notification of all appropriate U.S. offices of the revocation of status.
+If the visa holder or dependents decide to relinquish their right to stay under the Smart Visa, they must submit a written statement to the OSS.
+The OSS will then notify the relevant authorities about the revocation of status.

 These legal obligations serve to ensure regulatory transparency, compliance with immigration and investment laws, and continuous evaluation of the economic contribution made by the visa holder.